Small Cell Mesothelioma

 What the experts know, however, is that mesothelioma does not come with a good prognosis in most cases.
 In one study of eight patients with small cell mesothelioma, the average survival time was just over eight months.[3]
 With so few cases to study, it is impossible to give an accurate prognosis.

-From what is known about small cell mesothelioma, it does seem that it is very aggressive and that life expectancy is relatively short.
+What is known about small cell mesothelioma suggests that it is very aggressive and that life expectancy is relatively short.
 Treatments are primarily for palliative care.
-If you have been diagnosed with any type of mesothelioma, make sure you know your rights with respect to asbestos exposure and the law.
+If you have been diagnosed with mesothelioma, make sure you know your rights regarding asbestos exposure and the law.